TriDF: Evaluating Perception, Detection, and Hallucination for Interpretable DeepFake Detection: DeepFake Data Generation

-\hky{All datasets released with this work are available under the Creative Commons Attribution Non Commercial ShareAlike 4.0 International license (CC BY-NC-SA 4.0).
+\hky{All datasets released with this work are available under the Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International license (CC BY-NC-SA 4.0).
 We selected this license to match the terms of several original datasets and to provide our data under the same access conditions.}